 Assassin snails prefer to eat Malaysian Trumpet Snails, Ramshorn Snails and small pond snails.
-Again, snails bigger than assassins are generally safe.
+However, snails bigger than assassins are generally safe.
 They will often eat small snails as they move above them.

-Assassin snails can’t reproduce asexually and only lay a single egg at a time.
+Assassin snails do not reproduce asexually.
+In order to mate, there must be a female and male assassin snail.
+The female only lays a single egg at a time.

 - Buccinidae – https://en.wikipedia.org/wiki/Buccinidae

 - First non-native establishment of the carnivorous assassin snail, Anentome helena (von dem Busch in Philippi, 1847) – https://www.academia.edu/27075199/First_non-native_establishment_of_the_carnivorous_assassin_snail_Anentome_helena_von_dem_Busch_in_Philippi_1847_

 - Can snails ever be effective and safe biocontrol agents? – http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.2798&rep=rep1&type=pdf

 - A Carnivorous Aquatic Gastropod – https://www.academia.edu/4700081/A_Carnivorous_Aquatic_Gastropod

 - Anentome helena – Wikipedia – https://en.wikipedia.org/wiki/Anentome_helena

 - Assassin Snail hunting, killing, and eating – https://www.youtube.com/watch?v=e1SXvU95Ty8